My finances, my projects, my life

 If these small deductions help to save as much as €200 a month, invested at 3% a year this would build up a total of around €65,800 over 20 years, perhaps enabling you to retire a little earlier, or make a purchase that would otherwise have been out of reach.

-Benefit from your employer’s retirement scheme
+Take advantage of your employer’s retirement scheme

-The gap between home loans at a fixed interest rate and a lender’s variable rate can be substantial – and the surge in inflation and interest rates since the end of 2021 has made the issue of choosing the right option even more important.
-At the end of that year, borrowers in some countries could obtain interest rates fixed for a certain period – usually up to five years, but in Luxembourg it can exceed 10 – of as little as at 1.8%, while a standard variable rate could exceed 4.5%.
+At the end of 2021, borrowers in some countries could obtain interest rates fixed for a certain period – usually up to five years, but in Luxembourg it can exceed 10 – of as little as at 1.8%, whereas a lender’s standard variable rate could exceed 4.5%.

 Much has changed since then.
-The average variable home loan interest rate in Luxembourg stood at 4.73% in November 2023, while the average fixed interest rate had risen to 4.15%.
-With inflation having overturned decade-long assumptions about the long-term level of interest rates, it’s more important than ever to ensure you are not paying more than is necessary.
-On a €500,000 25-year mortgage loan, the difference could add up to €2,900 a year – exceeding €35,000 on a compounded basis over the length of the loan.
+The average variable home loan interest rate in Luxembourg has been declining since early 2024 and stood at 4.49% in July of that year, while the average fixed interest rate on loans of between one and five years was 3.84%.
+With inflation in the past few years having overturned decades-long assumptions about the long-term level of interest rates, it’s more important than ever to ensure you are not paying more than is necessary.

 Exploiting sales opportunities

 Big-ticket purchases are seldom time-sensitive.
 You can live with an old, threadbare sofa for a little longer, or hold off on new kitchen appliances.
 There are significant savings to be made by waiting until items are on sale at various times during the year.
-The timing of sales is generally predictable – they generally take place after Christmas or at the start of the new year, as well as during the summer.
+The timing of sales is predictable – they generally take place after Christmas or at the start of the new year, as well as during the summer.

 Avoiding impulse buys